Nourhene-Azaiez/Real-time-Predictive-maintenance-system/README.md

     commands in order and respectively in the elasticsearch and kibana folders.
 - Open the localhost on port 5601 and go to the following path: http://localhost:5601/app/management/kibana/objects
-- Import the export.ndjson file to kibana and open the dashboard named "system de maintenance industriel" You can now visuaize the data in real time.
+- Import the export.ndjson file to kibana and open the dashboard named "system de maintenance industriel" You can now visuaize data in real time.
 Pictures of the dashboard in the next section.
 ## Final result
 ![Architecture](/images/result.png)